-(1) Individuals and legal entities who breach the provisions of the electoral legislation, hinder the free exercise of citizens' electoral rights, and/or hinder the activity of the electoral bodies, are liable under current legislation.

-(2) For violation of the electoral legislation, the Central Election Commission or the district electoral council may apply sanctions to candidates by warning, or by requesting the cancellation of their registration as candidates.

-(2) In cases of violation of the electoral legislation, the Central Electoral Commission or the District Electoral Council may impose to electoral contestants' sanctions as warnings or may request that the sanction of cancelation of their registration is imposed.
-The Central Electoral Commission is entitled to impose the complementary sanction of deprivation from allocations from the state budget.

-(Art.
-69 par.
-2 modified through the Law 36 of 09.04.15, OG 93/14.04.15 art.
-134, in force from 01.01.16)

-(3) Warnings are applied by a decision of the Central Election Commission for all elections, as well as by a decision of the district electoral council for local elections.

-(31) In case of repeated sanctioning through warning during the same electoral period for violations of the legislation related to financing of the electoral campaign, the Central Electoral Commission imposes to political parties registered as electoral contestants the complementary sanction of deprivation from allocations from state budget for a period from 6 months up to 1 year.

-(Art.
-69 par.
-(31) introduced by the Law 36 of 09.04.14, OG 93/14.04.15 art.
-134 in force since 01.01.16).

-(4) Cancellation of a candidates' registration is applied upon the request of the Central Election Commission, and in case of local election, upon the request of the district electoral bureau.

-This is done by a final court decision which stipulates:

-a) deliberate use of undeclared financial and material funds by the candidate or exceeding the threshold of financial means from the electoral fund, in all cases in considerable proportion (more than 5% of the allowed sum);

-a) use by the electoral candidate of undeclared funds and materials resources or exceeding the expenditure limit for the use of funds from the electoral fund;

-(Art.
-69 par.
-4 let. a) modified by the Law 36 of 09.04.15, OG 93/14.04.15 art.
-134, in force as of 01.01.16).

-b) deliberate use of undeclared funds or funds from abroad;

-b) use by the electoral candidates of the funds from abroad;

-(Art.
-69 par.
-4 let. b) modified by the Law 36 of 09.04.15, OG 93/14.04.15, art.
-134, in force as of 01.01.16)

-c) non-suspension of the candidate from the position he/she holds, when he/she is obliged to do so, leads to the annulment of the registration of the independent candidate or the exclusion of the respective candidate from the list.

-(5) In cases stipulated in para.
-4, the Central Electoral Commission or the District Electoral Council is addressing a request for cancelation of the registration of the electoral candidate, by adopting a decision in this respect, to the Court of Appeal of Chisinau, in case of parliamentary elections, or to the court in territorial jurisdiction of which the respective District Electoral Council is located, in case of general local elections or new local elections.
+- (1) Individuals and legal entities who breach the provisions of the electoral legislation, hinder the free exercise of citizens' electoral rights, and/or hinder the activity of the electoral bodies, are liable under current legislation. - (2) For violation of the electoral legislation, the Central Election Commission or the district electoral council may apply sanctions to candidates by warning, or by requesting the cancellation of their registration as candidates. - (2) In cases of violation of the electoral legislation, the Central Election Commission or the district electoral council may impose to electoral contestants' sanctions as warnings or may request that the sanction of cancelation of their registration is imposed.
+The Central Election Commission is entitled to impose the complementary sanction of deprivation from allocations from the state budget. - (3) Warnings are applied by a decision of the Central Election Commission for all elections, as well as by a decision of the district electoral council for local elections. - (31) In case of repeated sanctioning through warning during the same electoral period for violations of the legislation related to financing of the electoral campaign, the Central Election Commission imposes to political parties registered as electoral contestants the complementary sanction of deprivation from allocations from state budget for a period from 6 months up to 1 year. - (4) Cancellation of a candidates' registration is applied upon the request of the Central Election Commission, and in case of local election, upon the request of the district electoral bureau.
+This is done by a final court decision which stipulates: - a) deliberate use of undeclared financial and material funds by the candidate or exceeding the threshold of financial means from the electoral fund, in all cases in considerable proportion (more than 5% of the allowed sum); - a) use by the electoral candidate of undeclared funds and materials resources or exceeding the expenditure limit for the use of funds from the electoral fund; - b) deliberate use of undeclared funds or funds from abroad: - b) use by the electoral candidates of the funds from abroad; - c) non-suspension of the candidate from the position he/she holds, when he/she is obliged to do so, leads to the annulment of the registration of the independent candidate or the exclusion of the respective candidate from the list. - (5) In cases stipulated in para.
+4, the Central Election Commission or the district electoral council is addressing a request for cancelation of the registration of the electoral candidate, by adopting a decision in this respect, to the Court of Appeal of Chisinau, in case of parliamentary and presidential elections, or to the court in territorial jurisdiction of which the respective District electoral council is located, in case of general local elections or new local elections.
 The court will examine the request and will issue a decision regarding it within 5 days, but not later than the day preceding the elections date.

-(Art.
-69 par.
-(5) introduced by the Law 36 of 09.04.15, OG 93/14.04.15 art.
-134, in force as of 01.01.16)